guidorice/devblog/src/pages/points-within-polygons/index.md

   Earth](http://www.naturalearthdata.com/) datasets [`ne_110m_land` and
   `ne_10m_land`](https://www.naturalearthdata.com/downloads/110m-physical-vectors/).
-  This was convenient because it comes with multiple levels of simplification and many people are familiar with it I chose the 1:110m and 1:10m for this exercise.
+  This was convenient because it comes with multiple levels of simplification and many people are familiar with this reference data.
+I chose the 1:110m and 1:10m for this exercise.
 Recall the Visual Explanation above?
 Those polygons are the Natural Earth land vector data:

 ![Spatial Join](./featured.png)